The department's mission is to educate students to create health, well-being and environmental resilience through design in the public realm.

+We educate landscape architects to lead the design and planning process.
 We deliver a fully accredited Master of Landscape Architecture (MLA) for first professional degree students and post-professional students (those already holding a Bachelor of Landscape Architecture or Bachelor of Architecture degree).
 Our program balances theory and practice, and emphasizes design to support human well-being and environmental balance.
-We educate landscape architects to lead the design and planning process.

 The MLA curriculum revolves around a sequence of design studios, supported by core content classes and a variety of seminar courses.
 The curriculum fosters an ethic of responsibility grounded in natural systems and processes and an understanding of cultural and community values.
 Our educational program operates fluidly in both local and global contexts and at a variety of scales.
 Students learn skills working on relevant urban and rural projects.
 Studios and courses engage current issues, define future trends, and explore the role of landscape architecture in a rapidly changing world.
 Throughout the program, our students learn and apply design and planning skills that use technologies and design approaches to enhance community, foster equity, remediate environmental balance, conserve and regenerate resources, and create places that hold value for current and future generations.